gems-ec2823/Search-for-a-magnetic-skyrmion/README.md

 Problems encountered:

-1) Could not find the desired result for the magnetic skyrmion.
-There are probably errors in our functions which prevent our mean() function from converging after n iterations of the monte carlo algorithm.
-2) Find an aesthetic 3d visualisation that allows us to see that all the arrows are the same size, given that the spin norm is 1 each time.
+1) Find an aesthetic 3d visualisation that allows us to see that all the arrows are the same size, given that the spin norm is 1 each time.

 ## How to use